roehampton/module-content/msc-software-development-2/week-08/lab/README.md

-# Software Development 2 Lab 08 -- Case Study: Building the Student Application
+# Software Development 2 Lab 08 -- Case Study: Building the Student Application Part 1

 In this lab we will put together all the components we have been discussing throughout the module to complete our Student Database application.
-There is quite a lot to do, and it is expected that this lab will take a significant time (more than one week) to complete.
+There is quite a lot to do, and it is expected that this lab will take a longer time (two weeks) to complete.

+## Workflow

+To give you an idea of the process we are going to follow, see the below series of steps.

+1. Design enough of the system (e.g., user stories, diagrams, database design, frontend design).
+2. Populate some of the database.
+3. Setup GitHub repository and pull.
+4. Initialise project using npm.
+   1. Add any dependencies.
+   2. Add start script
+5. Create Dockerfile (runtime environment)
+6. Create folder structure.
+7. Create Express.js endpoints -- remember the static pages.
+8. Do a test, via Docker, to make sure you can access the endpoints.
+9. Turn endpoints into SQL statements and return JSON.
+   1. Test each one as you build.
+10. Add a frontend page (e.g., student.html).
+11. Use dummy data to test frontend page works.
+12. Repeat steps 10 and 11 for each page.
+13. Change dummy data to talk to correct Express.js endpoints.
+    1. Start with requesting pages.
+    2. Do updating pages later.
+14. Test each addition.
+15. Repeat 13 and 14 until all pages talk to the backend.
+16. Repeat steps 7 to 15 for functionality that updates the database.
+17. Finish.

 ## Basic Application Architecture